 Australia isn’t the only place in the world with a magnificent coral reef that extends for hundreds of kilometers.
 The Mesoamerican Barrier Reef provides a home for more than 500 fish species and its proximity to Belize gives the country’s shore calm waters year-round.
 These calm waters are a intimately connected to mangroves, which turn Belize into a bonanza of flora and fauna, wherever you step foot.

-Beware of sandflies when the breeze is gone!
+7. Beware of sandflies when the breeze is gone!

 While fauna diversity is an amazing thing, you won’t be pleased by these almost invisible critters called sandflies.
 Make sure you’re wearing sleeves when the trade winds stop blowing, as this is when sandflies swarm out and sting in the hundreds.
 [Graphic Evidence below]

 Summer is a great time to visit Belize, since there’s a “rainy season” where tourism is slowed down and flights to the Caribbean are usually cheaper.
 This so-called rainy season brings frequent rain to Belize in the form of 10 minute downpours, with everyone continuing their daily lives as usual after these brief showers.

-Five ecosystems within a two-hour drive
+9. There are 5 ecosystems within a two-hour drive

 Seeing savannah, jungle, rivers, ocean and mangroves in the same weekend is only possible in Belize.
 Only the size of Massachussets, this small country boasts five different ecosystems, which are largely protected by the local government, making it the capital of eco-tourism in Central America.

-Placencia, Belize is home to the world’s narrowest street
+10. Placencia, Belize is home to the world’s narrowest street

 Belize is no stranger to Guinness world records.
 South of Belize City, in the Placencia Peninsula, you can find Placencia town.
 This town is home to about 1000 residents and the world’s narrowest street: a 4-foot street that connects coffee shops, restaurants, and bars to the southern tip of the 16 mile long peninsula.

-Belize clocks are on Central Chill Time
+11. Belize clocks are on Central Chill Time

 Hold your horses!
 Take a chill pill and enjoy the moment.
 People come to Belize to escape the fast pace of their everyday lives, but that also means adjusting to a leisurely way of doing things.
 Beers might take a little longer to reach your table, a 4:30 appointment likely means 5, and nobody is in a rush to get anywhere.

-Belize has the lowest population density in Central America
+12. Belize has the lowest population density in Central America

 It may be a small country, but Belize is practically roomy with just 35 people per square mile (14 people per square kilometer).
 Even in the high season you will never see the droves of tourists you would in Mexican beach destinations like Cancun.

-Buying property in Belize is still very affordable
+13. Buying property in Belize is still very affordable

 If your name is Gilligan, or if you’ve ever dreamed of buying an island, Belize is the place for you.
 Even today, it is still possible to find an island getaway for under $50,000 US.
 Imagine popping up to your island neighbor Leonardo diCaprio to ask for a cup of sugar.
 Fancy, huh?